skryukov/inertia_rails-contrib/docs/guide/links.md

 ## State preservation

-You can preserve a page component's local state using the `preserve-state` attribute.
+You can preserve a page component's local state using the `preserve-state` prop.
 This will prevent a page component from fully re-rendering.
-The `preserve-state` attribute is especially helpful on pages that contain forms, since you can avoid manually repopulating input fields and can also maintain a focused input.
+The `preserve-state` prop is especially helpful on pages that contain forms, since you can avoid manually repopulating input fields and can also maintain a focused input.

 :::tabs key:frameworks
 == Vue 2